GratitudeDriven/packvote-coming-soon/README.md

 ## Deployment

-The application is deployed to Vercel automatically through GitHub Actions.
+The application is deployed to Vercel automatically.

 ## Development Workflow